 Dr. Castillo has always had Labradors and currently has a brother/sister pair (Butkus and Payton) whom he adopted when they were 7 years old.
 At the time of their adoption, they had never been swimming.
 It gives him the greatest joy to watch them playing in the lake and enjoying their new life.
 Dr. Castillo also has a completely blind kitty named Marley (who incidentally runs the house) and a semi-feral cat named Ketel who was originally part of a feral colony.
 Dr. Castillo couldn’t stand to see her put back outside as a 3lb kitten in 2004.
 He also has a one-eyed cat named Chico and a kitty named Chili who is a fearless guy who is always willing to put the occasional Labrador foster dog in check whenever needed.
 His most recent addition is a foster-failure named Riggs (aka Rig-Dog), also a chocolate lab.
-Three of his kitties came through the Tree House Humane Society where Dr. Castillo has been going once a week to work since 1999.
-He truly values his time there and the ability to have helped so many homeless kitties.
+Three of his kitties came through the Tree House Humane Society where Dr. Castillo had previously worked once a week to help spay and neuter homeless cats.
+He truly valued his time there and the ability to have helped so many homeless kitties.

-Dr. Castillo also works part-time at the Chicago Veterinary Emergency services where he met his wife Angela when she was a technician.
+Dr. Castillo also worked part-time at the MedVet Chicago (Back when it was Chicago Veterinary Emergency and Specialty Center) where he met his wife Angela when she was a technician.
 They were married in 2005.
-Angela shares his passion for animals and is now the operations manager for the emergency and specialty center.
+Angela shares his passion for animals and is now the operations manager for Medvet.

 When not at work, Dr. Castillo can be found at the lake with his 4 legged kids, performing some kind of insane CrossFit workout, training for a triathlon, or at Wrigley watching his beloved Cubbies from the seats he has held for over 15 years.